 - Disable auto-delete old messages on iPhone and iPad

 How to automatically delete older messages from iPhone and iPad

-- Open the Settings app.
-Scroll down and tap on Messages.
+- Open Settings.
+Scroll down and tap Messages.

-- By default, ‘Forever’ is selected.
-Here, according to your choice, tap on 1 Year or 30 Days.
+- By default, Forever is selected.
+Here, according to your preference, tap on 1 Year or 30 Days.

-Once you do that, it will immediately delete all old messages that are 30 days or one year old (depending on what you choose).
-Plus, in the future, when certain messages and iMessage media get 30 days or one year old, they will be deleted automatically.
+This will immediately delete all old messages that are 30 days or one year old (depending on what you choose).
+Plus, in the future, when certain messages and iMessage media become 30 days or one year old, they will be deleted automatically.
 You won’t have to tap or confirm anything.
-It would happen silently in the background.

 No longer wish to delete old messages automatically?
-It is effortless to revert to the original settings.
+It’s effortless to revert to the original settings.
 The initial steps are the same.

-From now, the messages will only delete when you remove them manually.
+From now on, the messages will only delete when you remove them manually.
 If you don’t, they will stay saved forever.

 I hope this short guide to automatically delete messages was helpful to you.
-If you have any additional questions or suggestions, please put it in the comments box below.
+If you have any additional questions or suggestions, please put them in the comments below.